twitter icon

 en

-The journal’s editorial board is comprised of art historians from Europe, Asia, Latin America and the USA.
-In addition, the journal has an international advisory board that represents essential subfields of the entire history of art in a global perspective.
 The title of the journal indicates the intent to expand the boundaries of traditional art history by integrating all methodologies and subject matter related to images and visual phenomena around the globe.
-The journal seeks to publish methodologically and theoretically rigorous contributions that can claim a relevance for their topic beyond exemplary single-case studies.
+The journal seeks to publish methodologically and theoretically rigorous contributions that can claim relevance for their topic beyond exemplary single-case studies.

-All submissions (except reviews and debate contributions) are double-blind peer reviewed and checked for plagiarism with PlagScan.
+All submissions (except reviews and debate contributions) are double-blind peer-reviewed and checked for plagiarism with PlagScan.
 The multilingualism of the discipline is reflected in the journal as much as possible: so far, contributions have been published in English, German, French, Italian, and Spanish, but other languages are equally welcome.
 In the review section of the journal, exhibitions and books are preferably reviewed in a language other than the original.

 Olga Acosta (Bogotá), Naman P. Ahuja (New Delhi), Beate Fricke (Bern), Ursula Frohne (Münster), Celia Ghyka (Bukarest), Birgit Hopfener (Ottawa), Aaron M. Hyman (Baltimore), Karen Lang (Oxford), Karin Leonhard (Konstanz), Rebecca Müller (Heidelberg), Kerstin Schankweiler (Dresden), Avinoam Shalem (New York/Rom) and Michael F. Zimmermann (Eichstätt)